flatrepo/dk2_pl/README.md

+> [!WARNING]
+> DK2 now supports Polish natively (since v.1.0, 10/02/2025).
+This mod should be considered obsolete.

 # Door Kickers 2 Polish Translation
 This is a public repository of Polish translation for game Door Kickers 2.
 The development of following code is maintained by FLATlabs organization.